Contributing to Meshery's End-to-End Tests

 - Meshery Adapters: Using Multiple Adapters

-Native OS (Recommended)
+Native OS Build (Recommended)

 This approach is very quick to build, but also dependent on your operating system, so you need to have all dependencies necessary to be able compile and running the server.